s41nt0l3xus/CTF-writeups/sasctf-quals-2025/broken-trust/README.md

 	 <output_buffer>, <output_buffer_len>);
 ```

 The first call should allocate our gadget object, and the second call should invoke the `final` method.
 If `sas_do_smc_healthcheck` is called instead of the real `final`, the flag will be written to `output_buffer`.
 For the `data` and `data_len` parameters, we can pass any valid data for "hashing".
 The `hashing_algorithm` parameter is more interesting because it determines which virtual table will be used.
 The kernel code contains four `crypto_hash_ops` virtual tables:

 - `sm3_hash_ops`
 - `ltc_hash_ops`
 - `shake128_ops`
 - `shake256_ops`

-All these virtual tables are read-only, so during exploitation we'll need to:
+But all these virtual tables are read-only, so it means that we need to create our own fake virtual table.
+Also it means that we can use any value of `hasing_algorithm` parameter (let's choose TEE_ALG_MD5 for example) cause we will use our own virtual table.

+So, during exploitation we'll need to:

-1. Place a fake virtual table in memory
+1. Place a fake virtual table at known location in kernel memory
 2. Write a pointer to it in the target object

-Fortunately, we have many free indices in `syscall_sas` for storing different buffers.
-In our fake `crypto_hash_ops`:
+We can achieve this by placing fake table in one of the buffers in `syscall_sas` (we now this address cause there is no ASLR) and writing it's address in the target object.
+What function's addresses should we write in the fake table?

 - We must write `sas_do_smc_healthcheck` in place of the `final` method
-- For other methods, the simplest solution is to use addresses from the original table to avoid execution errors before reaching the `final` call
+- For other methods, the simplest solution is to use addresses from the existing valid table to avoid execution errors before reaching the `final` call

-The exploitation shouldn't depend on which of the four tables we choose, so we'll use:
+It seems that exploitation shouldn't depend on which of the four tables we choose as base for the fake one, so we'll use `ltc_hash_ops` table.
-- `ltc_hash_ops` as our base
-- `TEE_ALG_MD5` as the `hashing_algorithm`

 Putting it all together, we get the following exploit code in the TA:
 ```c